|

 Photograph Collection, 1920s-1931

-4 b & w prints
+4 B/W prints

 SWCPC 829

-and windmill at Wilson, Texas (1931), a Fordson tractor in a cotton field being operated
+life images such as a one-room home and windmill at Wilson, Texas (1931), a Fordson tractor in a cotton field being operated by Ben and Tom Cuba of Anton,

-by Ben and Tom Cuba of Anton, Texas, and a team of mules pulling farm equipment in a
+Texas, and a team of mules pulling farm equipment in a cotton field.
+The

-Tom Cuba were farmers near Anton, Texas in Hockley County, Texas.
-The Kristinek family lives northeast of the City
+story behind the images is unknown.
+Ben and Tom Cuba were farmers near Anton, Texas in Hockley County, Texas.
+The Kristinek family lives northeast of the

-of Lubbock, Texas in a rural community.
+city of Lubbock, Texas in a